rock-simulation/mars_install_scripts/README.md

 The next step is to create your *packageList.txt* which contains a list of all packages that will be built upon executing the build commands.
 To do that, run:

+    $ cd mars_install_scripts
     $ cp packageList.txt.example packageList.txt

 It may be a good idea to have a look at the file and check if everything is set up according to your purposes.
 If that's the case, run the scripts and install MARS:

     $ bash mars.sh bootstrap packageList.txt

+You will be asked a number of questions, namely where your root directory should be (just hit enter to accept the default), how many processor cores you want to be using for building (enter as many as you can spare) and whether you want to build MARS as *debug* or *release*.
+If you want to develop with MARS, choose *debug*; choose *release* if you run a well-tested setup for which performance is critical.

 In case there is a problem with missing system dependencies, you can execute: